 Now you’re talking.
-This whirling dervish of a pop song is the ultimate Bonfire Night pop banger.
-If you host a fireworks party in your back garden and don’t call the Facebook group ‘Baby You’re A Firework’, you don’t know what you’re doing with your time.
+This whirling dervish of a pop banger is the ultimate Bonfire Night pop banger.
+If you host a fireworks party in your back garden and don’t call the Facebook group ‘Baby You’re A Firework’, I don’t know what you’re doing with your time.

 Play it when: You’re celebrating the person who’s made your world snap, crackle and pop.

 “Try to set the night on fire,” Jim Morrisson sings on this classic 1966 psychedelic rock song.
 Well, preferably don’t – it would be a health and safety nightmare.
 But one thing’s for sure: the original blows the legs off Will Young’s insipid 2002 cover.